Skip to content

 The ferry runs between Coupeville on Whidbey Island and Pt.
 Townsend on the Olympic Peninsula.
 The schedule varies depending on the time of year.
 Two boats sail the route in the busy season.
 Reservations are strongly recommended.

-Click here to see the Schedule
+Click here to see schedules and alerts!

 General Tips